kubestellar/kubestellar/test/scale-infra/README.md

     Use the flag `--vpc-name` to specify the name for the [AWS virtual private cloud](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) to deploy your infrastructure in a logically isolated virtual network: *We highly advise utilizing a unique name or the AWS IAM user ID as the identifier for your VPC*.
 Furthermore, use the flag `--aws-ami` to specify the [Amazon machine image ID](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), keeping in mind that it is region-specific.

-    We advise utilizing the subsequent command to acquire the AMI ("ImageId") value for a specific region:
+    We advise to use the Ubuntu Amazon EC2 AMI Locator to acquire the AMI value for a specific region: https://cloud-images.ubuntu.com/locator/ec2/

-    ```bash
-    aws ec2 describe-images --region <region_name> --filters "Name=architecture,Values=x86_64" "Name=name,Values=ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-*"
-    ```

-    Also, use the flag `--aws-key-name` to specify the name of the uploaded public ssh key to your AWS account in the target region.
+    Also, use the flag `EC2_SSH_PUBLIC_KEY` to specify the name of the uploaded public ssh key to your AWS account in the target region.

     Upon completion of the script's execution, an Ansible inventory file containing the IP addresses of the nodes that constitute the Kubernetes cluster will be generated at the current directory at `.data/hosts_core`.